reaas/chatbot-mterms/README.md

 Now you can either test the bot in the webchat in Azure, or upload the `package/chatbot-mterms.zip` to your own Microsoft Teams installation.

-**gulp provides the developer with hot realoding of the app.
+**gulp provides the developer with hot reloading of the app.
 When changes are made, the bot is recompiled on the same URL as earlier, so there is no need to serve the app again.** Each time `gulp ngrok-serve` is run, the URL has to be changed.